iwannabewater/OS_Curriculum_Design/README.md

 # OS_Curriculum_Design
 This is the course design of operating system in the second semester of my sophomore year in college.
-It realizes a simple version of shell, and all the basic functions of Linux shell are realized...
+It realizes a simple version of shell, and all the basic functions of Linux shell are realized..